f1ac0/A500-IDE-RAM/README.md

 - Plug the expansion in the motherboard.
 Take care of Pin 1.
 Push it firmly so it does not pop out of the socket during use, but do not break the CPU socket.
 - Connect INT2 and OVR headers to the motherboard
 - Turn on the Amiga

+Maintaining the reset for a few seconds will allow you to :
+- 3s : disable MapROM for the next reboot
+- 6s : turn off MapROM
+- 10s : toggle the ram mode

 # Amiga FLACOntrol Software
 You may use the the provided FLACOntrol software to control the board from your OS.
 It exists in several flavours, with classic or unix-like command line arguments, or silent with minimal text output.